About This Book

 -

-David Hansberry, M.D., Ph.D.
+David Hansberry, MD, PhD

 Interventional radiologist in the Department of Radiology at Inspira Health Network.
 Completed his Diagnostic Radiology residency at Thomas Jefferson University Hospital and holds BS, MS, and PhD degrees in Biomedical Engineering from Rutgers University.
 He has published widely across medical, scientific, and engineering journals.